Cahill Logo

 M&A and Corporate Advisory

-Cahill’s Corporate Advisory advice encompasses all aspects of corporate governance, regulatory compliance (including SEC, NYSE and NASDAQ), ESG matters and related disclosures, board and executive compensation (including Section 16 matters), tax planning, cyber and information security, insurance, corporate investigations and crisis management and other legal issues in all aspects of our clients’ businesses.
+Cahill’s Corporate Advisory advice encompasses all aspects of corporate governance, regulatory compliance (including SEC, NYSE and NASDAQ), ESG matters and related disclosures, board and executive compensation (including Section 16 matters), tax structuring, cyber and information security, insurance, corporate investigations and crisis management and other legal issues in all aspects of our clients’ businesses.
 We also advise clients on debt and equity financings, growth equity and other minority investments, as well as governance, disclosure and compliance matters related to these transactions.

-Our M&A practice covers the full spectrum of transactions – acquisitions and sales of whole companies, divisions, lines of business and brands, minority or majority investments and joint ventures, companies in the early stages of a roll up and companies engaged in restructurings in and out of bankruptcy.
-We assist our clients through NDAs, pitch books, terms sheets, letters of intent, purchase and sale agreements, employment agreements, transition services agreements, investor agreements and the many other agreements needed to make the journey from the early stages of discussion to a successful closing.
+Our M&A practice covers the full spectrum of transactions – acquisitions and sales of whole companies, portfolio companies, divisions, lines of business and brands, minority or majority investments and joint ventures, companies in the early stages of a roll up and companies engaged in restructurings in and out of bankruptcy.
+We assist our clients through NDAs, pitch books, terms sheets, letters of intent, purchase and sale agreements, asset sale agreements, employment agreements, transition services agreements, investor agreements and the many other agreements needed to make the journey from the early stages of discussion to a successful closing.

 Cahill advises on all aspects of corporate governance, regulatory compliance and planning, board and executive compensation, corporate investigations and crisis management and other legal issues in all aspects of our clients’ businesses.
 In the increasingly important area of ESG, we provide companies advice on navigating sensitive issues and disclosure.